aapit/harvest-symsys-exporter/README.md

-# harvest-exact-exporter
+# harvest-symsys-exporter
-Script to export Harvest (getharvest.com) hours to the Exact (exact.nl) administration system.
+Script to export Harvest (getharvest.com) hours to the Symsys (symsys.nl) administration system.